• Skip to primary navigation

 • Shop My Faves

-Looking for floating wood shelves?
-I’m sharing where I bought mine, how they’re installed, & ideas for styling them too!
+Looking for bathroom floating shelves?
+I’m sharing where to buy them, tips for installation, and ideas for styling them too!

-Let’s start with the details on the floating wood shelves I have in our newly finished master bathroom.
-I installed three of {these long white oak shelves} in the little nook between our shower and the far wall of our bathroom with our large lidded hamper (found {here}) centered under them:
+Let’s start with the details on the floating wood shelves I chose for our remodeled bathroom.
+I bought three of {these 1.75″ white oak shelves} for the nook between our shower and the far wall of our bathroom:

 Great info on floating wood shelves - where to buy them and how to install them!

-They function so well for this space by adding a spot to store rolls of TP (in the basket on top), bath bombs, washcloths (in the basket on the bottom shelf) and extra towels.
-They also add warmth and style and a fun place for a few decorative accessories:
+They function perfectly for this space by adding both storage and style.
+I’m using them to store rolls of TP (in the basket on top), bath bombs, washcloths (in the basket on the bottom shelf) and extra towels.
+They’re also a fun place for some decorative accessories:

 LOVE our new floating wood shelves - we chose the pickled white finish